 Residential Sector to Dominate the Market

-- While residential construction growth was prominent through 2019 in regions such as Asia-Pacific, North America, and the Middle East, the COVID-19 pandemic is expected to severely hit residential construction growth at least over the next two years.
-As COVID-19 has been severely increasing fatality rate across the globe, housing and new residential construction are likely to be moderate during the foreseeable future
+- While residential construction growth was prominent through 2019 in regions, such as Asia-Pacific, North America, and the Middle East, the COVID-19 pandemic severely hit the residential construction growth in the early 2020.
+However, COVID-19 has been severely increasing the fatality rate across the world and housing and new residential construction are likely to be moderate during the foreseeable future.

 To understand key trends, Download Sample Report

 Germany to Dominate the European Market

 - The German economy is the largest in Europe and the fifth-largest in the world.
 In 2019, it grew by about 0.6%, the weakest growth rate in the last six years.
 More substantial private consumption, higher state spending, and booming construction helped support growth in 2019, as struggling manufacturers dragged on activity.According to the IMF, in 2020, the country recorded a decline in GDP growth of about -4.8% due to COVID-19.
 However, the GDP is expected to increase to 3.6% in 2021, subject to the post-pandemic global economic recovery.